Mildred Anne Butler: Notes

-Notesa.
+a.
 The Royal Academy in London refused to show artists who painted in the French style, young painters had to form their own society in order to exhibit.
 This attitude waned throughout the 1890s.b.
-The Morning Bath (1896) was amongst the few watercolours that were purchased by the Trustees of the Chantrey Bequest and was the first work by a female artist to be purchased and was presented to the Tate.
+The Morning Bath (1896) was amongst the few watercolours that were purchased by the Trustees of the Chantrey Bequest and was the second work by a female artist to be purchased (the first was Anna Lea Merritt's 'Love Locked Out' in 1890) and was presented to the Tate.